oneapi-src/level-zero-spec/scripts/core/PROG.md

 The following are the motivations for seperating the different types of synchronization primitives:
 - Allows device-specific optimizations for certain types of primitives:
-    + fences may share device memory with all other fences for the queue or device.
+    + fences may share device memory with all other fences within the same command queue.
     + events may be implemented using pipelined operations as part of the program execution.
     + fences are implicit, coarse-grain execution and memory barriers.
-    + events support explicit, fine-grain execution and memory barriers.
+    + events optionally cause fine-grain execution and memory barriers.
 - Allows distinction on which type of primitive may be shared across devices.

+Generally.
+Events are generic synchronization primitives that can be used across many different usage-models, including those of fences.
+However, this generality comes with some cost in memory overhead and efficiency.

 ${"##"} <a name="fnc">Fences</a>
-A fence is a lightweight synchronization primitive used to communicate to the host that command queue execution has completed.
+A fence is a heavyweight synchronization primitive used to communicate to the host that command list execution within a command queue has completed.
-- A fence is associated with single command queue.
+- A fence is associated with a single command queue.
 - A fence can only be signaled from a device's command queue (e.g. between execution of command lists) and can only be waited upon from the host.
+- A fence gaurentees both execution completion and memory coherency, across the device and host, prior to being signalled.
 - A fence only has two states: not signaled and signaled.
 - A fence can only be reset from the Host.
 - A fence cannot be shared across processes.